christhekeele/matcha/README.md

 ## Supported Versions

-Matcha strives to support all maintained combinations of Elixir and erlang/OTP.
+Matcha strives to support the most recent three versions of Elixir and the erlang/OTPs they support.
 The canonical list of supported combinations is available by checking the latest successful [test matrix run][test-matrix], but boils down to:

-- Elixir 1.11.x
-  - OTP 22.x
-  - OTP 23.x
-  - OTP 24.x
 - Elixir 1.12.x
   - OTP 22.x
   - OTP 23.x